 - In subsequent summers, students receive a service stipend.
 The stipend amount is $5,500 for those who have not yet passed the qualifying exam.
 The stipend increases to $6,500 after a student passes the qualifying exam.

 Teaching experience is a valuable asset to any career: it strengthens practical understanding, inspires confidence and formulates planning skills.
 We offer teaching assistantships for undergraduate courses and lab sections in our students' 1st 2 years.
 Its value is so pronounced that students with their own financial support are even encouraged to participate.

-Most students will begin research assistantships in a faculty mentor's group in their second or third year.
-Effectively, students are paid to perform research.
-Research assistants determine their work schedule with their advisor.
-Research assistants receive a stipend, full tuition waiver, and health-insurance coverage during their assistantship.
+Students are effectively paid to perform research.
+They begin research assistantships with a faculty mentor in their 2nd or 3rd year.
+Research assistants receive a stipend, a full tuition waiver, and health-insurance coverage during their assistantship.
 Often, students in the ILP track will continue to perform research in collaboration with the company that sponsored their apprenticeship.
-In this case, special arrangements are made to ensure that students are covered for their health care and salary.